trailofbits/testing-handbook/content/docs/crypto/wycheproof/wycheproo_example.md

 - Writing testing functions for both encryption and decryption.
 - Handling edge cases and errors within the testing framework.

-By following these steps, you can ensure that your cryptographic implementation is robust and conforms to the expected standards.
+Following these steps ensures that your cryptographic implementation is robust and conforms to the expected standards.